Gunman shoots three at U.S. military base in Hawaii, takes own life

 “The incident occurred at approximately 2:30 p.m.
 Due to the ongoing security incident, access/gates to #JBPHH are closed,” the base said on Twitter, adding that officials would provide further information when it became available.

-Hawaii News Now, citing a base spokesman, said three people had been wounded in the attack and that the situation was considered “contained” after a witness saw the gunman fatally shoot himself.
+NBC affiliate Hawaii News Now, citing a base spokesman, said at least three people had been wounded in the attack, which took place at Drydock 2 of the Pearl Harbor Naval Shipyard.

+An unnamed witness told Hawaii News Now in an on-air interview that he had seen the gunman put a gun to his head and shoot himself.
+The gunman was wearing a U.S. Navy uniform, the witness told the station.

+Hawaii News Now reported that two of the victims were in grave condition at local hospitals.

 Joint Base Pearl Harbor-Hickam is a combined U.S. Air Force and Navy Installation located 8 miles (13 km) from Honolulu.